 Choose Naturally Gluten-Free Dishes

-• Tom Yum Soup: This is a flavorful soup with shrimp, mushrooms, tomatoes, lemongrass, and lime leaves.
-Confirm that no soy sauce or wheat-based thickener is used.
+- Tom Yum Soup: A spicy, tangy broth with shrimp, mushrooms, lemongrass, and galangal.
+Confirm that soy sauce or wheat thickeners are not used.

-• Green Papaya Salad (Som Tum): This is a fresh, zesty salad made with shredded green papaya, lime juice, chili, and peanuts.
-Double-check that no soy sauce is added.
+- Green Papaya Salad (Som Tum): Made with shredded papaya, lime juice, chili, garlic, and peanuts.
+Ensure no soy sauce is added.

-• Thai Curries: Red, green, and yellow curries are generally made with coconut milk and curry paste.
-Ensure the curry paste is gluten-free.
+- Thai Curries: Red, green, and yellow curries made with coconut milk and curry paste.
+Verify that the paste is labelled gluten-free.

 Ask for Modifications